awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

           ) : DynamicFrame
 ```

-Returns a new DynamicFrame with all nested structures flattened\.
-Names are constructed using the '\.' character\.
+Returns a new `DynamicFrame` with all nested structures flattened\.
+Names are constructed using the '`.`' \(period\) character\.

-For example, if we have a DynamicFrame with the following schema:
+For example, suppose that you have a `DynamicFrame` with the following schema:

 ```
 {{{